nushell/nushell.github.io/book/style_guide.md

 # Best practices

+## Formatting

+- **Always** put one space before and after pipe `|` symbol.
+- **Always** put pipe `|` symbol before `\n` and indent next command one level more first command in pipeline when dealing with long pipelines.
+By long pipeline here we mean a such one that takes more than 80 characters counting from the first character of the first command name of this pipeline.
+- **Always** spread blocks and closures over several lines putting first brace `}` on a separate line.
+- **Always** put zero spaces between square brackets `[]` for custom commands without parameters.
+- **Always** put all custom command parameters on separate lines indented one level more than `def`.

 ## Options and parameters of custom commands

 - **Always** keep count of all positional parameters less than or equal to 4, for remaining inputs use options.